D-Kachroo/FCC-polygon-area-calculator-project/README.md

 ## Project Overview
 This project uses object-oriented programming to implement two classes, `Rectangle` and `Square`.
-The `Square` class is a subclass of `Rectangle`, inheriting its methods and attributes while adding specialized functionality.
+The `Square` class is a subclass of `Rectangle`, which inherits its methods and attributes while adding specialized functionality.

 ### Features:
 - **Rectangle Class**